-Gen Z Think Tank: Back-To-School
+Gen Z Think Tank: Back To School Trends

 Gen Z reflects on this season’s back-to-school trends, wishlist must-haves, and what brands can do to keep our attention through the semester.